-- 1. to address any issues that arise from a short-notice deployment (seven calendar days or less) of a covered military member; - 2. to attend military events and related activities of a covered military member; - 3. to address issues related to childcare and school activities of a covered military member's child; - 4. to address financial and legal arrangements for a covered military member; - 5. to attend counseling provided by someone other than a health care provider for oneself, a covered military member, or his/her child; - 6. to spend up to 15 calendar days with a covered military member who is on short-term, temporary rest and recuperation leave during a period of deployment; - 7. to attend post-deployment activities related to a covered military member; - 8. to address parental care needs; and - 9. to address other events related to a covered military member that both the employee and school district agree is a qualifying exigency. - H. "Serious health condition" means an illness, injury, impairment, or physical or mental condition that involves: - 1. inpatient care in a hospital, hospice, or residential medical care facility; or - 2. continuing treatment by a health care provider. - I. "Spouse" means a husband or wife.
+- 1. to address any issues that arise from a short-notice deployment (seven calendar days or less) of a covered military member; - 2. to attend military events and related activities of a covered military member; - to address issues related to childcare and school activities of a covered military member's child; - 4. to address financial and legal arrangements for a covered military member; - 5. to attend counseling provided by someone other than a health care provider for oneself, a covered military member, or his/her child; - 6. to spend up to 15 calendar days with a covered military member who is on short-term, temporary rest and recuperation leave during a period of deployment; - 7. to attend post-deployment activities related to a covered military member; - 8. to address care needs-of a covered military member's parent who is incapable of self-care; and - 9. to address other events related to a covered military member that both the employee and school district agree is a qualifying exigency. - H. "Serious health condition" means an illness, injury, impairment, or physical or mental condition that involves: - 1. inpatient care in a hospital, hospice, or residential medical care facility; or - 2. continuing treatment by a health care provider. - I. "Spouse" means a husband or wife.
 For purposes of this definition, husband or wife refers to the other person with whom an individual entered into marriage as defined or recognized under state law for purposes of marriage in the state in which the marriage was entered into or, in the case of a marriage entered into outside of any state, if the marriage is valid in the place where entered into and could have been entered into in at least one state.
-This definition includes an individual in a same-sex or common law marriage that either: (1) was entered into in a state that recognizes such marriages; or (2) if entered into outside of any state, is valid in the place where entered into and could have been entered into in at least one state. - J. "Veteran" has the meaning given in 38 U.S.C. § 101.
+This definition includes an individual in a same-sex or common law marriage that either: (1) was entered into in a state that recognizes such marriages; or (2) if entered into outside of any state, is valid in the place where entered into and could have been entered into in at least one state. - J. "Veteran" has the meaning given in 38 United States Code section 101.